Ernest Thompson

 Ernest Thompson (born Richard Ernest Thompson; November 6, 1949) is an American writer, actor, and director.
 He won an Academy Award for Best Adapted Screenplay for On Golden Pond, an adaptation of his own play of the same name.

 Early life

-Thompson was born as Richard Ernest Thompson in Bellows Falls, Vermont.
+Thompson was born as Richard Ernest Thompson in Bellows Falls, Vermont, to parents Theron and Esther Thompson.
 He spent his early years in Massachusetts, New Hampshire, and Maine, moving to Maryland as a junior high school student.
-He attended the University of Maryland and The Catholic University of America, before ultimately graduating cum laude from American University in 1971.
+He attended the University of Maryland and the Catholic University of America, before ultimately graduating cum laude from American University in 1971.